Bernd Schuster: Personal life

-During his time as a player, Schuster and his wife Gaby were celebrities in Germany.
-Gaby had a controversial reputation, which worsened when she took over the job as her husband's manager.
+During his time as a player, Schuster and his wife, Gaby, were celebrities in Germany.
+Gaby was publicly known for her outspoken nature, especially during her time managing Schuster's career.
 During the Schusters' stay in Spain, she was also notorious for her often public comments directed towards FC Barcelona coach Udo Lattek and national coach Jupp Derwall when her husband played for them.
 The couple have four children.
 In 2008, Schuster separated from Gaby Schuster.
 In 2012, after his divorce, he married Elena Blasco, a Spanish lawyer.